bonnee/Bonnee.github.io/content/projects/audio-switch.md

 | 5mm round LED         | 2   |
 | Momentary push button | 1   |

-After some shopping on AliExpress, the total cost amounted to almost 14 euros shipped (excluding LEDs and reistors), with lots of spare components.
+After some shopping on AliExpress, the total cost amounted to almost 14 euros shipped (excluding LEDs and reistors which I already have) including many spare components, enough to make at least two complete circuits.

 ## Schematics